Lorne Scots (Peel, Dufferin and Halton Regiment): Battle honours

 In the list below, battle honours in capitals were awarded for participation in large operations and campaigns, while those in lowercase indicate honours granted for more specific battles.
 Battle honours in bold type are emblazoned on the regimental colour.
+The stand of colours presented on October 14, 2023, by the lieutenant governor, Elizabeth Dowdeswell, are the first to incorporate battle honours from the War of 1812 and Afghanistan.